mattboentoro/ThisOrThatDocumentation/README.md

 #### Verdict
 Since I want to make the system scalable, I decided to use the SQS approach.

+## How do we get all players combinations to be paired?
+I used slightly tweaked (Round Robin)[https://github.com/tournament-js/roundrobin?tab=readme-ov-file ] algorithm to get a pairing list of two `Object of Comparison`, such that all `Object of Comparison` will get to meet one another on one round.
+This is done on the front end, after the user gets the room information from `/getRooms` API.

 ## Helpful links that helped me during the project: